NAME

 AED_x86_encoder_encode_labels()

-function, intended to be called after the final call to
+function, intended to be called after encoding the final instruction.
+The

 offset argument can be used when the encoded

-instructions are expected to reside at certain offset in memory, affecting
+instructions are expected to reside at a certain offset in memory, which

 AED_x86_encoder_encode_labels() function returns